0xDBFB7/scientific_standards/README.md

 <hr>

+None of the papers are bad science.
+They are all meticulous and exacting.
+The problem is that, in other fields, this very same subtle variation in methods has produced [a ~5-to-1 systematic false positive rate](https://doi.org/10.1667/RR15117.1).
+It may be easy to see how these effects can quickly produce an impotent concensus.

 We see that a critical admonition has been silently dropped from the "new standard" through a game of Telephone.
 A new primary source of information, now relied on by 8 papers, none of which cite Klowden and Lea (where one might learn the hand-print and glove warning).

 The key is, had I taken great effort, had I followed Cabrini's protocol exactly (or even any single paper's protocol), I could not possibly have done the best quality science, and through no fault of any of the authors, editors, or myself.
 The protocol needs to be re-assembled every time it is used, and something is inevitably missed.